Intangible Cultural Heritage of the Philippines: UNESCO-inscribed ICH of the Philippines

 A woman chanting the Hudhud Chants of the Ifugao while harvesting grains in the Ifugao Rice Terraces.
 The oral tradition was declared by UNESCO as one of the "Eleven Masterpieces of the Oral and Intangible Heritage of Humanity" in 2001, and later inscribed in the UNESCO Intangible Cultural Heritage Lists in 2008.

-The Philippines has a total of six intangible cultural heritage elements inscribed in the UNESCO Intangible Cultural Heritage Lists.
+The Philippines has a total of seven intangible cultural heritage elements inscribed in the UNESCO Intangible Cultural Heritage Lists.
 These are four elements inscribed in the Representative List: the Darangen epic of the Maranao people of Lake Lanao, Hudhud chants of the Ifugao, Tugging rituals and games –shared with Cambodia, South Korea, and Vietnam–, and Aklan piña handloom weaving.
-There is one element inscribed in the Register of Good Safeguarding Practices, The School of Living Traditions (SLT), and there is one element inscribed in the List in Need of Urgent Safeguarding, Buklog, thanksgiving ritual of the Subanen people.
+There is one element inscribed in the Register of Good Safeguarding Practices, The School of Living Traditions (SLT), and there are two elements inscribed in the List in Need of Urgent Safeguarding, Buklog, thanksgiving ritual of the Subanen people, and The practice of making Asin Tibuok, the artisanal sea salt of the Boholano of Bohol Island, Philippines.